dagster-io/dagster/python_modules/airline-demo/README.md

 ### TODOs

+- Make requirements install from setup.py
+- Separate download and ingest pipelines
+- Flesh out unit tests for solids
+- Set up coverage for pytest
+- Set up tox
+- Set up builds for airline_demo on CircleCI
-- Wire ingest pipeline up to Redshift
+- Wire Spark up to EMR cluster
+- Wire up Spark join (group by for weather etc.)
 - Add config option for local ingestion (Postgres)
 - Add config option for Spark running on EMR cluster
-- Add S3 bucket for data sources
-- Add solid to download from S3 (option to short-circuit)
-- Wire up unzip file solid
-- Wire up Spark join
-- Write sql_solid
-- Set up tox
-- Set up builds for airline_demo on CircleCI
 - Update README with instructions for AWS creds
+- Document running the pipeline and tests (e.g., postgres requirements)
+- Write two versions of the parallel pipeline steps -- one using a List type, one with custom solids
+- Move the database loading logic to the context (on a branch) -- with a "database loader" resource

 ### Issues with general availability
 - Right now the pulumi spec, as well as the sample config, expect that you will